-If snow is forecast for Waukee, the Public Works Department will implement the City's snow ordinance (Waukee Municipal Code §502.17 (PDF) and emergency parking ban.
-During this time, public street parking is prohibited.
-The ban shall continue through the duration of the snow or ice storm and the 48-hour period following the end of the weather event or other time designated by the Public Works Department.
-Removing vehicles from the street allows crews to efficiently and safely clear streets of snow; it also allows emergency vehicles normal passage through City streets.
+If snow is forecast for Waukee, the Public Works Department will implement the City's snow ordinance (Waukee Municipal Code, Chapter 68.14) and emergency parking ban.
+During this time, parking on public streets is not allowed.
+The ban will last the duration of the snow or ice storm and the 48-hour period following the end of the weather event or other time designated by the Public Works Department.
+Removing vehicles from streets allows crews to efficiently and safely work to clear streets of snow; it also allows emergency vehicles accessible passage through City streets.

 If the snow ordinance is put into effect during the overnight hours, consideration will be given to allow citizens time to move their vehicles the next morning.

-Every attempt is made to get our streets clear of snow as quickly and safely as possible after a snow storm.
-Please give consideration to moving your vehicle off the street prior to retiring for the evening or departing for work in the morning when snow is forecast.
+Every attempt is made to get our streets clear of snow as quickly and safely as possible after a snowstorm.
+You can help by watching forecasts and moving your vehicle off the street prior to retiring for the evening or departing for work in the morning when snow is expected.

-The ordinance news is shared with the local media, on the City website, through social media and via Nixle (see below).
+The ordinance news is shared with the local media, at Waukee.org, through City of Waukee social media (Facebook, Twitter and Nextdoor).
 If it is snowing/snow-covered, but you are unsure of whether the parking ban is effect, it is best to err on the side of caution and avoid parking in the street.

-If you are issued a citation for not moving your vehicle from the street during a snow ordinance, the fine is $25 and your vehicle could be impounded.
+If you are issued a citation for not moving your vehicle from the street during a snow ordinance, you will be assessed a fine and your vehicle could be impounded.
 Please contact the Waukee Police Department at 515-978-7979 if you have questions.